 * Beat (2017) - Delaying for years, denied for months

-NHS England’s commissioning guidance outlines what patients and carers should be able to expect from adult eating disorder services.
+In the same year, NHS England published commissioning guidance outlining what patients and carers should be able to expect from NHS adult eating disorder services.

-In 2019, the Welsh Eating Disorder Service Review was published with 22 recommendations made, including that waiting time targets for people of all ages were introduced in Wales.
+In 2018, the Welsh Eating Disorder Service Review made 22 recommendations, including that waiting time targets for people of all ages were introduced in Wales.

-In March 2021, the Scottish Eating Disorder Services Review was published.
+In March 2021, the Scottish Eating Disorder Services Review was published, with 15 recommendations made.

 In March 2020, the Mental Health Action Plan was published, a specific review of eating disorder services followed this in June 2021.